microsoft/BuildTourHack/stories/5/512a_Unity.md

 # Task 5.1.2a - Create a Unity solution to visualize 3D Model
-Now that we have a proper 3D model of our nose prototype, we can start rendering it in real-time through a UWP.
-To create the UWP, we use the Unity 3D rendering engine.
+Now that we have a proper 3D model of our nose prototype, we can start rendering it in real-time through a UWP app.
+To create the app, we use the Unity 3D rendering engine.
-Unity 3D got built-in support for loading FBX, so all we need to do is to load the model, add it to a scene and export it as a UWP.
+Unity 3D has built-in support for loading FBX, so all we need to do is to load the model, add it to a scene and export it as a UWP.
 This allows us to properly simulate how our prototypes looks in the real world!

 ## Prerequisites